 The revision will also introduce four new categories: catechumens (unbaptized adults), unbaptized infants, baptized non-Catholic Christians, and baptized Catholics in need of confirmation.
 In addition, three new terms will also be part of the revision—inquirer, catechumen, and elect—and will identify the stage each candidate is in the process.

 Easter Vigil and Easter Sunday Mass are amongst the most significant moments for the Church and for thousands of adults in parishes around the world as they become Catholic, after months (sometimes years) of spiritual growth preparing for the sacraments, such as Baptism, Holy Communion, and Confirmation, to name a few.

 Once the Vatican approves the new process and publishes a new ritual book of prayers, Easter Vigil will look a little different.
 Rites will be adjusted to focus on baptisms received in other Christian denominations, and the new edition will include texts for infant baptisms.

 Is Your Parish Prepared For OCIA?

 Pushpay is keeping up with the latest changes that are important to the Catholic Church and is using OCIA throughout ParishStaq, our complete suite of church management software, apps, and giving.
-Parishes and dioceses onboarding to our platform will feel confident that our centralized system reflects this change as they prepare to implement OCIA in their communities.
+We make parish life easy for parishes and dioceses onboarding to our platform so you can feel confident that our centralized system reflects this change as they prepare to implement OCIA in their communities.

-And if you’re looking for a platform that’s ready for this revision, why not explore ParishStaq and discover digital engagement tools to help you stay connected with your parish’s newest Catholics!
+And if you’re looking for a platform that’s ready for this revision, why not explore ParishStaq and discover digital engagement tools to help you stay connected with individuals who are new to your parish!